fenago/automation-anywhere-course/lab_guides/md/Lab_3.md

 desktops.
 These can come in the form of laptops, desktop machines, virtual machines, and so on.
 In this section, all your devices are listed.
 Every device that needs to be deployed should be on this list.
-By selecting the **MY DEVICES** option from the menu pane, you will see the following interface:
+By selecting the **DEVICES** option from the menu pane, you will see the following interface:

 ![](./images/Figure_3.17_B15646.jpg)

 To set this up, a device needs to be installed with a Bot agent and registered and connected to the control room.

 In the previous lab, we went through the process of setting a device up and connecting it to the **Control Room**.
 All your devices that are available on the network can be set up in the same way.

 After your devices are set up, the users need to be set up and